Nitrazepam: Abuse potential

 Recreational use of nitrazepam is common.

 A monograph for the drug says: "Treatment with nitrazepam should usually not exceed seven to ten consecutive days.
 Use for more than two to three consecutive weeks requires complete re-evaluation of the patient.
 Prescriptions for nitrazepam should be written for short-term use (seven to ten days) and it should not be prescribed in quantities exceeding a one-month supply.
 Dependence can occur in as little as four weeks."

 Tolerance

 Tolerance to nitrazepam's effects often appears with regular use.
-Increased levels of GABA in cerebral tissue and alterations in the activity state of the serotoninergic system occur as a result of nitrazepam tolerance.
+Increased levels of GABA in cerebral tissue and alterations in the activity state of the serotonergic system occur as a result of nitrazepam tolerance.

 Tolerance to the sleep-inducing effects of nitrazepam can occur after about seven days; tolerance also frequently occurs to its anticonvulsant effects.

 However, other sources indicate that continuous use does not necessarily lead to reduced effectiveness, which implies that tolerance is not automatic and that not all patients exhibit tolerance to the same extent.